Skip to Main Content

 What: The Hazel Award, named after Ken’s grandmother, Hazel Truth Shelhamer Procter, an illustrator who, during World War I, inked mechanical drawings to be blueprinted.
 Shortly after her marriage in 1921, windowed and left to support her son and two stepsons, she returned to work, drawing intricate prespective diagrams of complex devices and machines for a firm of patent attorneys.

-When: Starts Spring 2026.
+When: Entries are due April 1st to the Art Office.
 This year will be a drawing award, next year will be painting.

 How: A committee of art faculty will be formed to judge the entries to this annual competition.
 The winner will receive a $500 check to be used to help further their artistic ambitions.